MediumThor/sdkV3/README.md

-# Pangolin SDK
+# MediumThorDEX SDK
-This repo contains tools for developing with [Pangolin](pangolin.exchange).
+This repo contains tools for developing with [myDEX](pangolin.exchange).

 ## Running
 This project uses standard npm and yarn workflows.